-Although they are quite a helpful item, trekking poles aren’t suitable in all situations.
+Although they are quite a helpful item, trekking poles aren’t suitable for all situations.
 For example, when climbing up rocks, it’s recommended to collapse them and store them in the backpack.
 You will have to use your hands to climb the rocks and poles in your hand would only limit hand functions.

-Does Using of Trekking Poles Have Drawbacks?
+Does Using Trekking Poles Have Drawbacks?

 Unfortunately, using of trekking poles have its own minor drawbacks.
 Those drawbacks and occasional inconveniences include the increased rate of burned calories (more burned calories, more food you need), reduced hand function, ecological impact on environment and trails, difficulties with a storage etc.

 So, to use trekking poles or not?
 The final decision is up to you.
 If you think that various benefits of using trekking poles outweigh the minor drawbacks, you should give it a try!